 Conventional air conditioning and heating systems often have a lower initial financial outlay but have higher operating costs and are more prone to mechanical failures.

 Automatic Heating now offers ground source heat pumps in our range of heating and cooling equipment.
-Explore our range of ground source heat pumps or calculate savings using the Earthlinked Technologies online savings calculator.
+Explore our range of water to water heat pumps or calculate savings using the Earthlinked Technologies online savings calculator.